Christian Democratic Party (Bolivia)

-The Christian Democratic Party (Partido Demócrata Cristiano, PDC) is a Christian democratic political party in Bolivia.
+The Christian Democratic Party (Partido Demócrata Cristiano, PDC) is a political party in Bolivia.
+Historically a Third Way party, it has now been described as a centre-right conservative party that is supportive of capitalism and decentralisation.

 History

 Founded on 6 February 1954 as the Social Christian Party (Partido Social Cristiano, PSC), it assumed its present name at a party congress in November 1964.
 Its intellectual foundations were study centres of the Church's social doctrine, the Bolivian Catholic Action and "Integral Humanism" (a centre for the study of the philosophy of Jacques Maritain).
-It remains a conventionally "tercerista" Party, calling for a third way between capitalism and socialism – a way that would be more humane and truly democratic than either competing sociopolitical system.
-Founded by Remo Di Natale, Benjamín Miguel Harb, Javier Caballero, and Emanuel Andrade.
+It remains a conventionally "tercerista" party, calling for a third way between capitalism and socialism – a way that would be more humane and truly democratic than either competing sociopolitical system.
+It was founded by Remo Di Natale, Benjamín Miguel Harb, Javier Caballero, and Emanuel Andrade.

 The Christian Democratic Party took part in the 1958 and 1962 congressional elections, and in 1962 Benjamín Miguel Harb became its first deputy.
 It boycotted the 1964 and 1966 presidential votes.

-In 1967, the party took part in the Government of the president of René Barrientos Ortuño, being given responsibility for the Ministry of Labour and Social Security and this was a major misjudgment by the PDC leadership.
+In 1967, the party took part in the Government of the president of René Barrientos Ortuño, being given responsibility for the Ministry of Labour and Social Security.
+This was a major misjudgment by the PDC leadership.
 When military forces carried out bloody raids against mining camps, the Christian Democratic Party was forced to withdraw in anger and embarrassment, with severe internal divisions resulting.
 The party's youth organization had been discontented with the third-road philosophy for some time, and the mine camp invasions helped to crystallize their rebellion; they favored revolutionary socialism as a solution to Bolivia's dilemmas.
 In the late 1960s, the youth wing seceded to form the Revolutionary PDC which later became the Revolutionary Left Movement (MIR).
 Several discontented members of the party, including Jose Luis Roca Garcia, also left to join General Alfredo Ovando Candía's short-lived nationalist revolutionary government in 1969–1970.

 Under the dictatorship of President Hugo Banzer Suárez the Christian Democrats fought for human rights, fundamental freedoms and the holding of elections, but its president Benjamín Miguel Harb was exiled in 1974 and its organizing secretary Felix Vargas forced to leave the country shortly afterwards.

-The PDC took part in 1978 general elections, running former Defense Minister General René Bernal Escalante, a leader of the right-wing faction of which supported the Hugo Banzer Suárez regime.
+The PDC took part in 1978 general elections, running former Defense Minister General René Bernal Escalante, a leader of the right-wing faction which supported the Hugo Banzer Suárez regime.
 After the 1978 election, René Bernal Escalante split from the PDC and founded the Christian Democratic Union.